mindsdb/mindsdb/README.md

 ## MindsDB Graphical User Interface

-You can also work with mindsdb via its graphical useer interface ([download here](http://mindsdb.com/product)).
+You can also work with mindsdb via its graphical user interface ([download here](http://mindsdb.com/product)).
 Please click on the image below to load the tutorial:

 [![here](https://img.youtube.com/vi/fOwdv4j26CA/0.jpg)](https://youtu.be/fOwdv4j26CA)